apigear-io/apigear-docs/content/en/simulation/simulation.md

 menuTitle: Overview
 ---

-The simulation server allows service consumers to use a service also if it is not yet implemented, just based on a service definition and a attached scenario document.
-This i snot only decouples the service implementation from the service consumer
+The simulation server allows API clients to use a interface also if it is not yet implemented, just based on an interface definition and an attached scenario document.
+It decouples the interface implementation from the interface users.

 A simulation can have static data, dynamic random data, run a series of actions or even be an active simulation.